72 Sold Lawsuit: Latest Updates, Claims & What Sellers Should Know

 72 Sold denies the allegations and maintains that its advertising practices are legal and transparent.
 The company claims many clients achieved successful home sales through their program and insists that their business model offers a fair alternative to traditional real estate methods.

-If the plaintiffs succeed, the lawsuit may lead to stricter guidelines for real estate advertising.
-Companies may face new regulations requiring increased transparency in promotional claims, which could impact how real estate services are marketed.
+If the plaintiffs prevail, the lawsuit may result in stricter guidelines for real estate advertising.
+Companies may face new regulations requiring increased transparency in promotional claims, which could impact how real estate services are marketed and advertised.